Guanghan/mydocs/docs/_build/html/_sources/utilities.rst.txt

 I/O: Folder
 =============================
-utils_io_file.py is a light-weight python library dealing with I/O that is related to folders.
+utils_io_folder.py is a light-weight python library dealing with I/O that is related to folders.

 Its functionalities include::

 - get immediate sub-folder names/paths
 - get immediate childfile names/paths
 - create folder if it does not exist
-- find out whether a file is a video
 - get folder name from path

 Please kindly contribute your functions if you have more.